darshilshah7070/RV32I-Implementation-on-the-Arty-XC7A100T-CSG324-FPGA/README.md

 cd RV32I
 ```
 ### Step 4 ###
-Vivado should be installed from their [website](https://www.xilinx.com/support/download.html) (only Vivado is required not there SDK).
+Vivado should be installed from their [website](https://www.xilinx.com/support/download.html) (only Vivado is required not their SDK).
 Here i am using Vivado 2017.2

 ### Step 5 ###
 In this Step We will be see how to make hex file from C/RV32i-Assembly.